- Last Updated on 05 July 2014

 The overall limit of 2.500 and 5.000 CZK

 If the total amount of regulation charges paid by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance fund is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than within 60 days after the end of the calendar quarter in which the limit was exceeded.

 The overall limit for children under the age of 18 and for pensioners above the age of 65 is 2.500 CZK per a calendar year.

-There are only the following regulation charges counted into the overall limit: regulation charges of 30 CZK and supplementary payments for prescribed medicaments and nourishments fully or partially covered by the health insurance that were issued on the territory of the Czech Republic.
+Only the following regulation charges are counted into the overall limit: regulation charges of 30 CZK and supplementary payments for prescribed medicines and nourishments fully or partially covered by the health insurance that were issued in the Czech Republic.

-The health care provider has to issue a document confirming payment of the regulation charge only on request of the insured person (or his/her legal representative).
+The healthcare provider has to issue a receipt confirming the payment of the regulation charge only upon request.